eryxcoop/cardano-zk-proof-of-innocence/README.md

 ## CLI application

-We developed a CLI application for test the basic functionalities of the development.
+We developed a CLI application to test the basic functionalities of the development.

-The main interface of the application is the `cli_input.json` present at `/cardano-zk-proof-of-innocence/implementation/cli`.
+The main interface of the application is the `cli_input.json` file present at `/cardano-zk-proof-of-innocence/implementation/cli`.
 Here is an example with values that we used to test the functionalities right away.

 ```JSON
 {